 Audition and Portfolio Requirements

 - All applicants must perform a successful audition in a performance area or submit a composition portfolio.
-If your performance area requires prescreening recording, you must submit this in addition to items 2-4 on this list.
 See the performance area requirements by instrument below.

 - Submit at least one audio recording that you have engineered by yourself.
 The most successful applicants submit stereo mixes of multi-track/multi-microphone recordings involving real musical instruments, instead of completely digitally-generated music.*